-Madagascar voters go to the polls to choose a president
+Madagascar starts counting ballots in presidential race

 Voting took place normally in the center of Toamasina, a large port city on the east coast of the island.

-The use of the single ballot, which includes the names and photos of all 36 candidates, somewhat slows the flow of polling stations.

 With an estimated 76 percent of its 25 million people in extreme poverty, Madagascar is one of the world’s poorest countries, according to the World Bank.
 There are 9.9 million registered voters who will go to the polling stations.
 Preliminary results are expected by Nov.
 14 and officials have until Nov.
-28 to declare the final results.
+28 to declare the final outcome.

+“We hope that the calm and orderly atmosphere will continue throughout the day and especially after the closing of the polls,” said Christian Preda, head of the European Union Election Observation Mission in Antananarivo.
+“We hope that these elections will be an opportunity to consolidate the democratic achievements of the Malagasy.”